inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 he should see how bad it is with representation.
 You can always tell the Christmas season is here when you start getting incredibly nse, tinfoil-and-ribbon- wrapped lumps in the mail.
-Fruitcakes make ial gifts because the Postal Service has been unable to find a way to dae them.
+Fruitcakes ial gifts because the Postal Service has been unable to find a way to dae them.
 They last forever, largely because nobody ever eats them.
 In fact, many smart people save the fruitcakes they receive and send them back to the original givers the next year; some fruitcakes have been passed back and forth for hundreds of years.

-The easiest way to make a fruitcake is to buy a dar cake, then pound some old, hard fruit into it with a mallet.
+The easiest way to  a fruitcake is to buy a dar cake, then pound some old, hard fruit into it with a mallet.
 Be sure to wear safety glasses.
-		-- Dave Barry, "Simple, Homespun Gifts"
+		-- Dave Barry, "Simple, Homesn Gifts"
 I'm young ...
 I'm HEALTHY ...
 I can HIKE THRU CAPT GROGAN'S LUMBAR REGIONS!
 Succumb to natural tenncies.
 Be hateful and boring.
 A man always remembers his first love with special tenrness, but after